Metonymy: Versus metaphor

 It is difficult to say which analysis above most closely represents the way a listener interprets the expression, and it is possible that different listeners analyse the phrase in different ways, or even in different ways at different times.
 Regardless, all three analyses yield the same interpretation.
 Thus, metaphor and metonymy, though different in their mechanism, work together seamlessly.

 Examples

-Here are some broad kinds of relationships where metonymy is frequently used:

-Containment: When one thing contains another, it can frequently be used metonymically, as when "dish" is used to refer not to a plate but to the food it contains, or as when the name of a building is used to refer to the entity it contains, as when "the White House" or "the Pentagon" are used to refer to the Administration of the United States, or the U.S. Department of Defense, respectively.